Acemcp Node.js Implementation

 ### `search_context` Tool

-Perform **semantic search** in the project codebase, automatically incrementally indexing and returning relevant code snippets.
+Performs a **semantic search** in the project codebase, automatically performs incremental indexing, and returns relevant code snippets.

 #### Parameters